Affiliate links on Android Authority may earn us a commission. Learn more.

 - Video rentals and downloads are limited to Apple’s online store, unless you purchase them on the web or on non-Apple hardware, in which case they’ll show up in an app when you sign into it.

-- An Up Next watchlist keeps track of most things you’ve started watching, or else added to the list manually.
+- An Up Next watchlist keeps track of most of the things you’ve started watching, or else added to the list manually.
 Like universal search, app creators must specifically support Up Next, so there’s a conspicuous gap: Netflix, which wants viewers to stay in its own catalog.
 That’s better than Roku, which is still playing catch-up with Roku OS 12’s Save List and improved Continue Watching feature.

 Roku vs Apple TV: Content